Formula Storage and Preparation 101

 Which can of formula should I open first?

-How long is a can of formula good for?
+How long is an open can of baby formula good for?

-After opening, many formula manufacturers say to use powdered formula cans within one month.
-Since the average baby-parent tends to have a lot on their mind, use this pro tip: Keep a permanent marker nearby so you can label each formula container with the date you first opened it.
+Many baby formula manufacturers advise caregivers to use cans of powdered formula within one month of opening.
+Since the average baby-parent tends to have a lot on their mind, use this pro tip: Keep a permanent marker nearby so you can label each baby formula container with the date you first opened it.
 Once a month lapses, it’s gotta go.

-Leaving formula out for too long—especially after your little one has already started drinking it—can introduce potentially harmful bacteria into your sweet baby’s bottle.
-That’s why it’s important to chuck formula that’s past its prime.
-Here’s a quick guide to how long formula is good for….
+Leaving prepared formula out for too long—especially after your little one has already started drinking it—can introduce potentially harmful bacteria into your sweet baby’s bottle.
+That’s why it’s important to chuck baby formula that’s past its prime.
+Here’s a quick guide to how long prepared formula is good for….

-How long does a bottle of formula last at room temperature?
+How long does a bottle of infant formula last for at room temperature?

-One to two hours.
-Use powdered, concentrate, or ready-to-use within two hours of preparation, but one hour from the start of the feeding.
+It’s important to use prepared powdered, concentrated, or ready-to-use baby formula within two hours of preparation, but within one hour from the start of feeding.
 That means if you make a bottle at 7am and leave it at room temperature, it’s good until 9am.
-But if your sweet babe starts eating it at 7am, then the bottle is only safe to offer until 8am.
+But if your little one starts eating it at 7am, then the bottle is only safe to offer until 8am.

 How long does leftover formula stay good in the bottle?

 It doesn’t!
 Bacteria from your baby’s saliva contaminates their formula.
-The bacteria can grow and render the formula unsafe so it’s best to always discard formula that’s leftover after a feeding.
+The bacteria can grow and render the formula unsafe.
+That's why it’s best to always discard any baby formula that’s left after a feeding.
 To avoid tossing out baby formula, place only the amount you believe your baby will eat in the bottle.

-How long is formula good for in the fridge?
+How long is prepared formula good for in the fridge?

-If you’ve prepared formula that baby won’t need right away, you can safely store it in the fridge for a short stretch.
+If you’ve prepared formula that your baby won’t need right away, you can safely store it in the fridge for a short stretch.
 Depending on the baby formula, it can last anywhere from 24 to 48 hours in the refrigerator.

-- Powdered formula- use within 24 hours of preparation.
+- Powdered formula: Use within 24 hours of preparation/refrigeration.

-- Concentrate formula- use within 48 hours of preparation.
+- Concentrated formula: Use within 48 hours of preparation/refrigeration.

-How long is formula good for after you warm it?
+How long does baby formula last for after you warm it?

-How long does formula last in the freezer?
+How long does baby formula last in the freezer?

-While some parents and caregivers make bottles as often as Baby eats, others prefer making formula ahead of schedule.
+Some parents and caregivers make bottles as often as Baby eats, and others prefer making baby formula ahead of schedule.
 If your baby gets hungry every three hours and usually takes 6 ounces of formula at each feeding, you may consider preparing eight bottles of formula for a 24-hour period.
 Of course, making fresh bottles at each feeding time is perfectly okay, too!
-But if Baby doesn’t guzzle all of it, just be sure to discard whatever’s left over after an hour.
+But be warned: If your little one doesn’t guzzle the whole bottle, you’ll need to discard whatever’s left over after an hour.

 How to Prepare Baby Formula

-Before showcasing your mixology skills, thoroughly wash your hands with warm soap and water and ensure your baby bottle and accessories are clean.
+Before showcasing your mixology skills, thoroughly wash your hands with soap and warm water—and ensure your baby bottle and accessories are clean.
 (For more detailed instructions, take a look at the CDC’s guide cleaning and sanitizing infant feeding items.)

-Unless your baby’s pediatrician instructs otherwise, follow the instructions on the back of the formula can and use the scoop provided.
-You can trust that this formula recipe is designed to deliver the just-right ratio of fluid and nutrients for your baby’s growth and development.
-Please don’t try to wing it— incorrectly mixed formula can rob your baby of the nutrition they need while giving them too much or too little fluids…potentially causing dehydration or kidney troubles.
+Unless your baby’s pediatrician instructs otherwise, follow the instructions on the back of the infant formula can and use the scoop provided.
+You can trust that your chosen baby formula is designed to deliver the just-right ratio of fluid and nutrients for your baby’s growth and development.
+Please don’t try to wing it!
+Incorrectly mixing infant formula can rob your precious babe of the nutrition they need and give them too much or too little fluids…potentially causing dehydration or kidney troubles.

-How do you make a bottle of formula?
+How do you make a bottle of baby formula?

 A standard powdered formula recipe calls for 2 ounces of water for every one scoop of formula.
-To prepare 4 ounces of formula for your sweetie, add 4 ounces of water and mix two level scoops of formula.
+To prepare 4 ounces of baby formula for your sweetie, add 4 ounces of water and mix two level scoops of formula.
 Always measure the water first…and then add the powder.
 (That said, always read the directions on your specific can of powdered baby formula.)

-- Powdered formula recipes use a 2:1 ratio of formula to water.
-For a 4-ounce bottle, mix four ounces of water with two scoops of formula.
+- Powdered formula recipes use a 2:1 ratio of baby formula to water.
+For a 4-ounce bottle, mix 4 ounces of water with two scoops of formula.

 - Concentrate formula must be mixed with water at a 1:1 ratio.
 So, if you’re preparing a 4-ounce bottle of formula, you’d blend 2 ounces of formula with 2 ounces of water.

-- Ready-to-use (RTU) formula is just like it sounds—it’s ready to use and doesn’t need to be mixed (so step away from the faucet!)
+- Ready-to-use formula is just like it sounds—it’s ready to use and doesn’t need to be mixed…so step away from the faucet!

 Get more baby feeding tips: